Language Reference

 In order to describe flow control effectively, dynasm-rs supports labels.
 However, since the assembly templates can be combined in a variety of ways at the mercy of the program using dynasm-rs, the semantics of these labels are somewhat different from how labels work in a static assembler.

-Dynasm-rs distinguishes between three different types of labels: global, local and dynamic labels.
+Dynasm-rs distinguishes between four different types of labels: global, local, dynamic and extern.
 Their syntax is as follows:

 Table 2: dynasm-rs label types